DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 constrained hardware.

-A detailed account of the inner workings of Toeplitz extraction can be found in the work of Chouhan et al. [@toeplits-desc].
+A detailed account of the inner workings of Toeplitz extraction can be found in the work of Chouhan et al. [@toeplitz-desc].
 This work focuses on implementing Toeplitz extraction on field-programmable gate-arrays (FPGA), but some specific details can be derived from their work.
 As these authors describe, Toeplitz extraction is a strong contender for our work due to a lower computational